 Keeps water clean ahead of time

-We all know how hard it is to keep on top of cleaning the pool water during the summer, let alone after a long, wet and windy winter.
-Keeping the water clean from dirt and debris during the colder periods means less work for when the time comes to jump in!
+We all know how hard it is to keep up with cleaning the pool water during the summer, let alone after a long, wet and windy winter.
+Keeping the water clean from dirt and debris during the colder periods means less work when the time comes to jump in!

 When is the best time to winterize an above ground pool?